-- Within 18 hours, take your missed dose and then continue your regular dosing.
+- Within 18 hours of your usual dose time: take your missed dose and then continue your regular dosing.

-- More than 18 hours, skip the dose and take the next dose at the usual time.
+- More than 18 hours from your usual dose time: skip the dose and take the next dose at the usual time.

 - Keep taking your Maviret tablets for the full time it has been prescribed, even if you feel well.

 - Are you pregnant, planning a pregnancy or breastfeeding?